ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 First locate last known available users to the system.
 In your device page

-- Replace `$USER` with a valid user from your Device, usually either `root` or another user that you did create.
+- Replace `$USER` with a valid user from your device, usually either `root` or another user that you did create.
 - Replace `$IP_ADDRESS_OF_DEVICE` with the IP Address of your device

 ```bash